-Sure I have self-respect and give myself a 12/10 rating but I never said I was a god.
-I don't even have an SIXTEENTH of all that narcissism.
+Sure, I have self-respect and give myself a 12/10 rating, but I never said I was a god.
+I don't even have a sixteenth of all that narcissism.
 Damn.

-I actually don't think this she wrote this meaning people literally wanted to be HER.
+I actually don't think she wrote this meaning people literally wanted to be her.
 My take on it is any girl singing it is basically saying "I'm awesome.
-Why should I want to be like someone else when I can be me" It is like of narcissistic as a general song but I don't think she meant it in a Kanye West "I'm literally the best thing ever" type of way.
+Why should I want to be like someone else when I can be me?"
+It is kind of narcissistic as a general song, but I don't think she meant it in a Kanye West "I'm literally the best thing ever" type of way.
 Just my take.

-Meghan Trainor had like three songs that were ok from her first album so then she comes back thinks everyone loves her.
+Meghan Trainor had like three songs that were okay from her first album, so then she comes back thinking everyone loves her.
 This song is annoying.
 No one wants to be her.
 I think this song should be called "How to make everyone who has ever heard of you hate you."

 I don't see how this song is narcissistic.
 If anything, it's the opposite.